 System audit logs must be reviewed on a regular basis.

-Implementation of an audit control mechanism for systems containing low risk EPHI is not required.
+Implementation of an audit control mechanism for systems containing low risk ePHI is not required.

 Audit Control and Review Plan

 An Audit Control and Review Plan must be developed by each Department HIPAA Security Liaison and the Security Officer.
-If the Department’s EPHI inventory changes, its Audit Control and Review Plan must be reevaluated and resubmitted to the HIPAA Security Officer.
+If the Department’s ePHI inventory changes, its Audit Control and Review Plan must be reevaluated and resubmitted to the HIPAA Security Officer.
 The plan must include:

 Systems and applications to be logged